1Preusse/1Preusse/README.md

 # Hi there! 👋
-I'm Konstantin, a Master's student in Biomedical Engineering specializing in Robotics and Medical Data Science.
+I'm Konstantin, an developer with a M.Sc. in Medical Engineering specializing in Robotics and Medical Data Science.
 I'm passionate about Software.
 In particular DeepLearning in Healthcare, WebDev and Robotics are my current main interests.

 ## 🛠️ Skills & Tools
 - **Programming**: Python, Java, MATLAB, C/C++, JavaScript